EMOD-Hub/emodpy-workflow/docs/how_to/how_to_list_hyperparameters.md

 ## List available hyperparameters

-To find all hyperparameters that are available for use (e.g. calibration, scenario design), execute the following:
+To find all hyperparameters that are available for use (like calibration, scenario design), execute the following:

 ```bash
 python -m emodpy_workflow.scripts.available_parameters -F FRAME